Fishguard and Goodwick – The Heart of Beautiful North Pembrokeshire

 Fishguard Agricultural Show

 Fishguard Farmers Market

 Welcome to Fishguard & Goodwick

-The Tourist Information Centre in the Town Hall is pleased to respond to your enquiries.
+The friendly Tourist Information Centre in the Town Hall is always ready to help